 Ronan has also done a remarkable job with the track and field teams.
 The Seawolves had an all-time high eight NCAA qualifying times in 2007-2008.
-Five times SBU has had an individual qualify for the NCAA Championships.
+Six times SBU has had an individual qualify for the NCAA Championships.
 In America East competition, Ronan has led the Seawolves to more than 20 individual championships since 2002 and has also seen more than 40 different school records fall during his tenure.

 In 2013, then-freshman Christina Melian was crowned the Junior U.S. National Champion and ECAC Champion in the outdoor women's 3000, while Olivia Burne and Lamar Hayes won conference titles in the outdoor women's 1500 and indoor men's long jump.
 It marked the first time a Seawolf has won the men's long jump at the America East Indoor Championships.
 Burne went on to compete in the NCAA Regionals for the third consecutive year, where she advanced to the quarterfinals of the women's 1500.